Synopsis: Continuous cross-court digging is a high-intensity drill which builds mental toughness while working on individual digging and fitness.

 Requirements: Three players in the drill, two coaches, 6 or more players to collect balls and feed, lots of balls

 Execution: Begin with one player in defense for position 5, and two players queued up behind.
-A coach positioned on a box or chair in position 4 on the other side of the net hits a cross-court ball at the player which they have to dig to target.
-The player then sprints across the court to defensive position where they dig a ball from a coach on a box in position 2 on the other side of the net.
+A coach positioned on a box in position 4 on the other side of the net hits a cross-court ball at the player which they have to dig to target.
+The player then sprints across the court to defensive position 1 where they dig a ball from a coach on a box in position 2 on the other side of the net.
 At the same time, the second player in line in position 5 steps in and digs a ball from the coach in position 4.
 The players continue going from back and forth digging in positions 1 and 4 until they collectively reach a predetermined objective of X number of good digs.